Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Existence of Symmetric First-Price Equilibrium

 \begin{definition} The value-pacing-based strategy $\beta^\mu: \Theta \times A \to \R_{\geq 0}$ for pacing function $\mu: \Theta \to \R_{\geq 0}$ is given by

 \end{definition}

 The bid $\beta^\mu(w,B,\alpha)$ is the amount that a non-budget-constrained buyer with type $(w,B)$ would bid on item $\alpha$ if she acted as if her paced value was her true value (this is captured by the use of the paced value as the argument for $\sigma_\alpha^\mu$), and believed that the rest of the buyers were also acting in this way (this is captured by the use of $\sigma_\alpha^\mu$).
 Therefore, our strategy has a simple interpretation: bidders pace their values and then bid as in a first-price auction in which competitors' values are also paced.
-With this definition in hand, we are ready to state our main existence result.
+Consequently, under our strategy bidders are shading their values twice: first when determining their paced values $w^T\alpha/(1+\mu(w,B))$ to account for budget constraints and then again when adopting the bidding function $\sigma_\alpha^\mu$ for the first-price auction.
+The bidding strategy $\sigma_\alpha^\mu$ optimally trades off two effects: on the one hand, bidding too close to their paced values leaves no utility to buyers because they pay their bid in case of winning and, on the other hand, bidding too low decreases payments at the expense of also decreasing the chance of winning.

+Observe that value-pacing-based strategies greatly reduce the degrees of freedom in the system.
+Instead of specifying a bidding strategy, which is a function, for each buyer type, we only need to specify a scalar, $\mu(w,B)$ for each buyer type.
+In addition, our dual characterization allow us to optimize over the space of all bidding strategies without imposing any restriction on the class of admissible functions.
+Having defined value-pacing-based strategies, we are now ready to state our main existence result.